-Depression can be considered one of the most common psychological conditions known to man, but unfortunately it’s also a condition that can take a serious toll over one’s life if not managed properly.
-Sadly, those with depression do have a tendency to keep their troubles to themselves out of a variety of reasons, which can sometimes make it challenging to properly diagnose those that need help.
-However, before you proceed to seek help for yourself or for others you think have depression, perhaps it’s important to understand what depression is and how it can affect others.
+Depression can be considered one of the most common psychological conditions known to man, but unfortunately it’s also a condition that can take a serious toll on one’s life if not managed properly.
+Sadly, many people with depression have a tendency to keep their troubles to themselves, which can sometimes make it challenging to properly diagnose who needs help.
+However, before you proceed to seek help for yourself or for others you think have depression, perhaps it’s important to understand what depression is and how it can affect you.

 What Is Depression?